Marett History, Family Crest & Coats of Arms

 The surname Marett was first found in Somerset at Merriott, a parish, in the union of Chard, hundred of Crewkerne.
 This parish was listed in the Domesday Book of 1086 as Meriet and possibly meant "boundary gate," from the Old English words "maere" + "geat."
 Some of the first listings of the name include: Alric filius Meriet; and Aelric Meriete in 1066 and Aegel filius Mergeati c.
 1086.
 Symon Meriet was listed in the Assize Rolls of 1202.
 The Hundredorum Rolls of 1273 listed: John de Meriet in Lincolnshire; and Simon de Meriet in Somerset.

-Important Dates for the Marett family
+Early History of the Marett family

 This web page shows only a small excerpt of our Marett research.
 Another 84 words (6 lines of text) covering the years 1614, 1695, 1657, 1679, 1708, 1695 and 1698 are included under the topic Early Marett History in all our PDF Extended History products and printed products wherever possible.

 Before English spelling was standardized a few hundred years ago, spelling variations of names were a common occurrence.
 Elements of Latin, Norman French and other languages became incorporated into English throughout the Middle Ages, and name spellings changed even among the literate.
 The variations of the surname Marett include Marriott, Mariott, Marriot, Marritt, Marrot, Marrotte, Mariatt, Maryet, Maryott, Marryatt, Mariate, Merritt, Merriott and many more.

 Early Notables of the Marett family (pre 1700)

 Outstanding amongst the family at this time was Augustine Marriott of London; Christopher Merret (Merrett) FRS (1614-1695), an English physician and scientist, the first to document the deliberate addition of sugar for the production...